oracle/oci-grafana-logs/docs/migration.md

 ## Migration Instructions for Grafana OCI Logging Data Source Settings (User Principals and Single Tenancy mode only)

 DO NOT USE this migration guide if your OCI Logging Data Source is configured to use the `Instance Principals` authentication method.
-This guide is intended for users who are using the `User Principal` authentication method!
+This guide is intended for the users who are using the `User Principal` authentication method!
 In case your Data Source is using the `Instance Principals` authentication method there is no need to migrate.

 This document describes the steps to migrate data from the `.oci/config` file to the Grafana data source settings for the following variables: